An epic list of all the best things to do in Koh Phangan, Thailand. Yes, there’s more to the island than just the Full Moon Party!

 9. Chill out on Thong Nai Pan Beach

-Of all the Koh Phangan attractions, the beaches are undoubtedly the best.
+Of all the Koh Phangan attractions, the beaches are undoubtedly one of the best reasons to visit/

 People travel from far and wide to stretch out on the velvety white sand and swim in the crystal-clear waters of the Thai islands, so make sure you squeeze plenty of beach days into your Thailand itinerary.